 - Smith County, Index to List of Registered Voters, 1867-1869; List of Registered Voters, 1872

 - Starr County Voter Registrations 1867-1869

 - Tarrant County, List of Registered Voters 1867-1869

 - Tyler County Voter Registration Records 1867 – 1869

 - Van Zandt County, Voter Registration List 1867 through 1869, occupational Taxes 1869 through 1874, Poll Taxes 1872

 For links to other states go to the Voter Records page.

-For other Free Texas Links, click on the category of interest:
+For all Free Texas Links, click on the category of interest: